- Gemini Home

 Water Vapour constraints for all poor weather proposals need to be set to "any".
 The Sky Background constraint can be specified and it is acceptable for these programs to request dark time.

 Gemini Observatory encourages exchanges with other major observatories in order to expand the instrument capabilities available to the Gemini community.
 At present, the Observatory has two exchange programs in place.
 The first agreement is an exchange of classical nights for HIRES time on the Keck I telescope in exchange for classical nights with the infrared instruments on Gemini North and Gemini South.
-Currently however the Gemini-Keck exchange program is on hold, and no nights will be available in the 2013A semester.
+Currently however the Gemini-Keck exchange program is on hold.
 The second agreement is for classical nights on Subaru in exchange for classical or queue nights with Gemini.
 All commissioned instruments at both Observatories are available via the exchange program.
 The details of the amount of time currently available and other restrictions are provided in the current call for proposals.
 PIs in the Gemini community who intend to use the Subaru telescope are encouraged to apply through the time-exchange program and not through the ordinary Subaru Call for Proposals.
 Similarly, Subaru request that those with direct access to Gemini not request time on Gemini via the Subaru exchange program.

 Time-specific (including periodic monitoring and follow-up) programs may be accepted on a best-efforts basis.
 Proposers should specify these time constraints in the PIT.
 Note that the instrument scheduling may impose additional restrictions on this class of programs.